Battle of Al-Malihah: Battle

 On 3 April, the Syrian Arab Army launched a "large-scale military operation" in a bid to capture the rebel-held town of Al-Malihah and several surrounding towns and villages southeast of Damascus.
 Pro-government sources blamed the rebels for rejecting a truce offer and also for holding a local reconciliation committee captive.
 The Army also stepped up its operations in the Jobar neighborhood.
 By the next day, 26 rebels were killed by the clashes and air raids.

 Between 3 April and 3 May, rebels launched several mortar shells on Damascus, killing a total of 11 people according to state media.

 On 13 April, it was reported that the Army took control of areas on Al-Malihah's edges, while the town suffered heavy bombing for 10 consecutive days.

 On 27 April, rebels reportedly took hold of the Missiles Battalion base and Al Jarwe intelligence building on the Damascus-Baghdad highway.
 Five days later, rebels also captured base 559 in the desert east of Damascus.
 A rebel battalion commander was killed during the takeover.
-At the same time, a number of rebels were killed in an ambush set up by the Army west of al-Iskan military yard.
+At the same time, a number of rebels were killed in an ambush set up by the Army west of the al-Iskan military yard.

-On 2 May, rebels in Al-Malihah launched a counter-attack and managed to capture parts on the northern edge of Jaramana district.
+On 2 May, rebels in Al-Malihah launched a counter-attack and managed to capture parts of the northern edge of Jaramana district.